drubio/software-with-llms/volume_1/chapter_2/README.md

 ## Summary

-Both the Python and JavaScript examples use standard libraries to safely load environment variables from a local `.env` file — a best practice for working with API keys.
+Both the Python and JavaScript examples use standard libraries to safely load environment variables from a local `.env` file—a best practice for working with API keys.